-- All members are safe and protected from harm. - Provision and policies are in place to enable our members feel safe and adopt safe practices; - Staff, members, Trustees, visitors, volunteers and parents/carers/guardians are aware of the expected behaviours' and Project 21's responsibilities in relation to safeguarding its members.
+- All members are safe and protected from harm. - Provision and policies are in place to enable our members to feel safe and adopt safe practices; - Staff, members, Trustees, visitors, volunteers as well as parents/carers/guardians are aware of the expected standards of behaviour and Project 21's responsibilities in relation to safeguarding.

-Ethos:
+Ethos

-Safeguarding at Project 21 is considered everyone's responsibility and, as such, our aim is to create the safest environments within which every member has the opportunity to achieve their outcomes.
+Safeguarding at Project 21 is considered to be the responsibility of everyone and, as such, our aim is to create the safest environment within which every member has the opportunity to achieve their goals.

-Project 21 recognises the contributions they can make in ensuring that all members registered, or who use our activities, feel that they will be listened to and have appropriate action taken to any concerns they may raise.
-Members at our activities will be able to talk freely to any member of staff or volunteer if they are worried or concerned about something.
+Project 21 recognises the contributions it can make in ensuring that all members, or those who use our activities/facilities, feel that their voices will be heard and that appropriate action will be taken in relation to any concerns which have been raised.
+Members at our activities must be able to talk freely to any member of staff or volunteer if they are worried or concerned about something.

 All staff and volunteers will, either through training or induction, know how to recognise a disclosure from a member and will know how to manage this.

-We will not make promises to any member and we will not keep secrets relating to any safeguarding disclosures.
+We will not make promises to any member and we will not withhold information relating to any safeguarding disclosures.
 We will endeavour to work in partnership with other agencies and seek to establish effective working relationships with parents and carers.

-Responsibilities and expectations:
+Responsibilities and expectations

-Project 21 has a Board of Trustees whose responsibility it is to make sure that Project 21 has an effective safeguarding policy and procedures in place and also to monitor that the project complies with them.
-The Board of Trustees have a duty to ensure that the policy is made available to parents and carers and that this is published this on Project 21's websites or in writing if requested.
-It is also the responsibility of the Board of Trustees to oversee staff and volunteers are properly vetted to make sure they are safe to work with the members who attend Project 21's activities and that the project has procedures in place for appropriately managing allegations of abuse made against members of staff (including the Project Manager and volunteer helpers).
+Project 21 has a Board of Trustees whose responsibility it is to make sure that Project 21 has an effective safeguarding policy with appropriate procedures in place.
+The Board should also check that the project complies with them.
+The Board of Trustees have a duty to ensure that the policy is available to parents, guardians and carers and that it is published on Project 21's website and be available in writing if requested.
+It is also the responsibility of the Board of Trustees to oversee that staff and volunteers are properly vetted to make sure they are safe to work with the members who attend Project 21's activities and that the project has procedures in place for appropriately managing any allegations, including abuse, made against members of staff (including the Project Manager and volunteer helpers).
 The Board of Trustees will ensure that there is a Named Trustee and a Designated Safeguarding Lead (DSL) who has lead responsibility for dealing with all safeguarding issues during Project 21 activities.